Former Franklin School Poised to Become a Unique Senior Community

-Construction on a long delayed project in Franklin to renovate a former black high school, and later junior high school, named after the daughter of a slave, is back on track.
+Construction on a long-delayed Senior Services project in Franklin to renovate a former black high school is back on track.

 Financial setbacks had stalled construction on the proposed Hayden Village Center for senior living, 680 Oak St., since 2012.
 The Franklin Planning Commission gave its okay for the project back then, but a lack of funding hampered progress.

 New financing was arranged through Virginia Community Capital Inc. of Norfolk and the Local Initiative Support Corporation in Richmond.